 In March 2015, the Company's board of directors authorized the management of the Company to file a registration statement with the Securities and Exchange Commission ("SEC") for the Company to sell shares of its Common Stock to the public.
 Upon the closing of a qualified public offering (as defined in the Company's certificate of incorporation), all of the Company's outstanding convertible preferred stock will automatically convert into Common Stock.
-The unaudited pro forma balance sheet and statement of convertible preferred stock and stockholders' (deficit) equity as of March 31, 2015 assume (1) the conversion of all outstanding convertible preferred stock into shares of Common Stock, and (2) the reclassification of the Company's warrant liability to additional paid-in capital, as a result of warrants to purchase preferred stock becoming warrants to purchase Common Stock upon the completion of this proposed offering.
+The unaudited pro forma balance sheet and statement of convertible preferred stock and stockholders' (deficit) equity as of March 31, 2015 assume (1) the conversion of all outstanding convertible preferred stock becoming warrants to purchase preferred stock upon the completion of this proposed offering.